I answer the question, is soy bad for you? A look at the research on the dangers of soy and menopause, breast cancer and heart health!

 It looks like while there might be some good news in the future for some of us women on soy protecting against some of the uncomfortable side-effects of menopause, but there still needs to be more research before we know for sure.

-Soy and Breast Cancer Risk
+dangers of soy and Breast Cancer

 The American Cancer Society suggests that estrogen plays a role in breast cancer.
 Similar to how estrogen-replacement/hormonal therapy can increase the risk of breast cancer in post-menopausal women, women who have had more exposure to estrogen over their lives (due to having their periods early in life or starting menopause later, for example) are at increased risk of developing breast cancer.
 This leads us to question the safety of consuming estrogen-like compounds (isoflavones) in soy.

 One of the drugs that is used to treat breast cancer works by binding to estrogen receptors, much like how isoflavones bind to selective estrogen receptor modulators (SERMs).
 Here comes the potential role of isoflavones.
 If you recall, isoflavones compete with endogenous estrogen for the estrogen receptors, are more likely to bind to some of the receptors but have weaker effects, and act somewhat like the drugs used in treatment.

 One research review looked at 24 different studies examining the link between soy and breast cancer.
 Eight of the studies found no link between eating soy foods and risk of breast cancer while 12 of the studies found that there was an inverse association between consuming soy and breast cancer risk.
 In other words soy may lower the risk of breast cancer.
 One of the studies included over 36 000 post-menopausal women from the Multiethnic Cohort Study and they found that those who ate a diet with lots of soy products, and subsequently isoflavones, had a reduced risk of post-menopausal breast cancer.
 The authors of the review concluded that soy seems to play some sort of protective role in reducing the risk of breast cancer.